 Anaemia is a serious global public health problem that particularly affects young children and pregnant women.
 Global anemia prevalence in 2010 was 32.9% and accounted for 8.8% of the total disability from all conditions.

 Distinguishing True Anemia from Dilutional Anemia

+The measurement of hemoglobin concentration is an easy test to perform, but is limited in that the pathology for anemia remains unknown.
 Accordingly, anemia may be the result of impaired production of red blood cells or increased destruction of red blood cells.
-In these cases the condition would be compliant with the definition of anemia (reduced red blood cell volume).
-Anemia may also be the result of an enhanced plasma volume while red blood cell volume is normal.
+In such cases the condition would be compliant with the definition of anemia (reduced red blood cell volume).
+Anemia may however also be the result of an augmented plasma volume while red blood cell volume is normal.

 Anemia caused by augmented plasma volume is also referred to as dilutional anemia (or hemodilutional anemia) since the total number of red blood cells is unaffected.
 While both conditions are termed anemia, they may require entirely different medical treatment.

 Blood Volume Guided Treatment of Anemia

 Only with a blood volume test, where both red blood cell and plasma volume are being measured, it is possible to accurately establish whether anemia is caused by decreased red blood cell volume or an increased plasma volume.

 This may be exemplified by a reported 46.7% overdiagnosis of anemia in hypervolemic patients when based on simple hemoglobin concentration measurement.
 Similar results have been found when measuring blood volumes in anemic chronic kidney failure and dialysis patients using the Detalo Health Performance device.